RobustoFramework/Robusto/components/robusto/network/README.md

 # Robusto Network

+Rather than sending hundreds of messages per second hoping that some are correct, Robusto verifies the integrity of all its communication.
+This makes it possible to notice and react to any change in the transmission environment.
+It also significantly reduces the bandwith used by the communication.

 These are the components of Robusto that pertains to being part of a network of Robusto peers:

 ## Message